vseryakov/alpinejs-app/README.md

 ### Router

+- `app.start`

+  Setup default handlers:
+   - on `path:restore` event call `restorePath`
+   - on `path:save` call `savePath`
+   - on page ready call `restorePath`

-- `app.restorePath(path, dflt)`
+- `app.restorePath(path)`

-  Show a component by path, it is called on `window.popstate` event by default and is used to show first component on initial page load.
-Empty path means to use current location.
-If the path is not recognized or no component is found then the default `dflt` component is shown.
+  Show a component by path, it is called on `path:restore` event by default from `app.start` and is used to show first component on initial page load.
+If the path is not recognized or no component is found then the default `app.index` component is shown.

 - `app.savePath(options)`